 Birmingham – Venice of the North

-Birmingham has a long industrial past, which centers around the Industrial Revolution.
-The city quickly adapted to industrialization, and its creative workforce specialized in various skills, which resulted in diverse production.
+Birmingham has a long industrial past that centers around the Industrial Revolution.
+The city quickly adapted to industrialization, and its creative workforce specialized in various skills, resulting in diverse production.

 “Brum” is the shortened version of “Brummegem,” a local form of the name Birmingham.
-The term “brummie” comes from this moniker and refers to the area’s people and their local dialect.
+“Brummie” comes from this moniker and refers to the area’s people and local dialect.

 Manchester – Cottonpolis

 Throughout the 19th century, Manchester was known as “Cottonpolis” due to its large cotton industry.
-Manchester produced around 32% of the world’s cotton during its peak.
+At its peak, Manchester produced around 32% of the world’s cotton.

 Later, more new nicknames emerged from “Cottonpolis,” For example, when the cotton industry resulted in numerous new warehouses, the city became known as “Warehouse City.”